tzchuen/MATH305/README.md

 (on [VSCode](https://code.visualstudio.com/) with the [LaTeX Workshop plugin](https://github.com/James-Yu/LaTeX-Workshop)).
 Diagrams created with [Inkscape](https://inkscape.org/).

+The actual solutions files are `main.pdf`, while the LaTeX source code files are `main.tex`.

 **Note**: Only a few problems from each assignment are chosen to be graded.

 ## Academic Honesty and Standards